 The 100 Day Project 2017: 100 Days of Poetry and Images

-This will take place from April 4th 2017 to July 12th 2017.
+This will take place from April 4th 2017 to July 12th 2017 – but I will be carrying on until I reach 100, no matter how long that takes.
 You can follow along with my weekly updates on the blog or on my Instagram feed, @destinyischoice – I will be posting an image and a poem, short or long, every day for 100 days.
 My aim is to challenge myself, to think of new ways to express myself using words and images, and to stretch my poetry skills.

 NaBloPoMo: National Blog Posting Month